Wireless Copilot: An AI-Powered Partner for Navigating Next-Generation Wireless Complexity: Preliminaries: AI Copilot

 \subsection{Definition of AI Copilot}

-An AI Copilot is a sophisticated, AI-powered virtual assistant designed to enhance user decision-making in complex domains \cite{lu2024multimodal}.
-At its core, it leverages the power of LLMs and Natural Language Processing (NLP) to engage in a conversational dialogue with a human user.
-Unlike a simple chatbot, a Copilot possesses deep contextual awareness.
-It understands the user's workflow, accesses relevant data sources, and provides real-time, intelligent assistance.
-Its primary functions include analyzing vast datasets to extract key insights, and generating content or suggestions to help the user complete their work more efficiently and effectively.
+An AI Copilot is an AI-powered virtual assistant designed to enhance user decision-making \cite{lu2024multimodal}.
+Unlike a chatbot, a Copilot possesses deep contextual awareness.
+It understands the user's workflow, accesses relevant data sources, and provides real-time assistance.
+Its primary functions include analyzing datasets to extract key insights and generating suggestions to help the user complete their work more effectively.
 The defining characteristic of a Copilot is its collaborative nature.
-It acts as a partner, working alongside the user to navigate complexity, with the human always retaining final control\footnote{https://www.microsoft.com/en-us/microsoft-copilot/copilot-101/what-is-copilot}.
+It acts as a partner, working alongside the user to navigate complexity, with the human always retaining final control.